zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec18.md

     5. Name server IP ("DS No Match CDS RRSIG").
     6. Name server IP ("DS No Match CDNSKEY RRSIG").

-6. If the *Test Type* is "undelegated, then:
+6. If the *Test Type* is "undelegated", then:
    1. Add *Undelegated DS* set to *DS Records*.

 7. Else, do (*Test Type* is "normal"):